DevExpress-Examples/maui-collection-view/CS/CollectionViewExample/Readme.md

 # Get Started with a Collection View

-This example shows how to add a [DXCollectionView](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView) control to a MAUI app, populate it with items, configure item appearance, sort and group items.
+This example shows how to add a [DXCollectionView](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView) control to a MAUI app, populate it with items, configure item appearance, and sort and group items.

 ![DevExpress Mobile UI for .NET MAUI](/Images/get-started.png)